 - They are not-for-profit organizations.
 Each of America’s over 1,400 health center organizations is driven by the mission to improve the health and well-being of the communities they serve.

-- They are consumer driven and patient driven.
-Health center boards of directors must have over 50% patient representation.
+- They are consumer-driven and patient-driven.
+Community Health Center boards of directors must have over 51% patient representation.
 Because major decisions for the health center are made primarily by patients, health centers are held accountable to the unique needs of their communities.

 - They serve in areas that need them most.
-Health centers are located in “Medically Underserved Areas”, meaning they open in areas with few doctors and other medical providers or areas where many community members are experiencing poverty.
+Community Health Centers are located in “Medically Underserved Areas”, meaning they open in areas with few doctors and other medical providers or areas where many community members are experiencing poverty.